Micronesia entry requirements for Ghana passport holders

 Return or onward ticket

-Immigration at Pohnpei International Airport will ask for a confirmed onward or return ticket.
-Have a printed copy or show it on your phone.
+Immigration officers in Micronesia will ask to see a confirmed onward or return ticket out of the country.
+Have a printed copy or digital version ready on your phone.

 Proof of accommodation